adobe-research/MotionModes/README.md

 ```
 ## References

-We currently use Motion-I2V as our backbone for motion generation.
+We use Motion-I2V as our backbone for motion generation.

 ```bib
 @article{shi2024motion,